Andy Ibáñez Player Props: Tigers vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff ranked first in MLB last season with a collective 9.8 strikeouts per nine innings.
+- The Mets pitching staff led MLB last season with a collective 9.8 strikeouts per nine innings.

-- Mets pitchers combined to surrender 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- Mets pitchers combined to surrender 169 total home runs at a rate of one per game (12th in baseball).

-- Lucchesi (1-0) makes the start for the Mets, his third of the season.
+- Verlander starts for the first time this season for the Mets.

-- In his last time out on Thursday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up three earned runs while surrendering five hits.
+- The 40-year-old righty started and threw five innings when he last appeared on Friday, Nov.
+4 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.